 MBSR is done through guided meditation and yoga to gain a deeper sense of calm.
 Participants may engage in meditation, yoga, gratitude journaling, and breathing techniques to help them gain the ability to slow their thoughts and feelings and regain control.

 Reduce Stress with Virtual Mental Health Care at Clear Behavioral Health

 Learning mindfulness takes patience and practice — it’s both a skill and an innate experience, but you don’t have to go at it alone.
 With a virtual mental health care program, you’ll gain the coping skills to ease stress and gain a greater sense of control over your physical and mental health.
 This can all be achieved from the comfort of your own home, thanks to the advanced technology we have at our fingertips.

 Virtual therapy is just as effective as in-person therapy and can help you gain skills to drastically improve the way you respond to stressful situations.
-Clear Recovery Center offers virtual mental health programs that treat chronic stress, anxiety, and depression in a fully online, intensive outpatient program.
+Clear Behavioral Health offers virtual mental health programs that treat chronic stress, anxiety, and depression in a fully online, intensive outpatient program.
 We use stress meditation, yoga, mindfulness exercises, and other therapy modalities to help our patients find stress relief.
 Contact us today for more information on our telehealth programs.